 The three floors below the museum were used as dorms for visiting members, while the first floor housed the library with walls lined with solid oak bookcases.

-In 1988, Deer Island and the Skull and Bones society once again made the local newspapers twice in a matter of weeks.
+In 1988, Deer Island and the Skull and Bones Society made the local newspapers twice in one week.
 The first included a mention of William L. Estes, who lived across from the island for 60 years.
 Estes stated that the group never rebuilt after the fire but that the cottages had been refurbished.
-He also noted he’d give society members rides to Deer Island on his boat and found them to be pleasant and respectful.
+He also noted he’d give society members rides to Deer Island on his boat and found them pleasant and respectful.

 The second mention in the Watertown Daily Times came from a caretaker on Deer Island for 16 years, Irene E. Rogers, who said she overheard George Bush, then Vice President, seeking to become President of the United States, make comments in the 1950s while he and Barbara Bush were visiting The Ledges.
 “After hearing him talk up there, I wouldn’t vote for him,” she said.
 “Some of the things he said really disturbed me.”

-Much like everything else that surrounds the Skull and Bones, Mrs. Rogers leaves what was said to be a mystery, only stating that it was political in nature.
+Much like everything surrounding the Skull and Bones, Mrs. Rogers leaves what was said to be a mystery, only stating that it was political.

 Today, Deer Island is still owned by the Russell Trust Association and members, according to the Skull and Bones’ Wikipedia page via the article, George W. Knight of Eulogia printed in The Atlantic, May 2000, new members still use Deer Island–

 “Now it is just a bunch of burned-out stone buildings,” a patriarch sighs.
 “It’s basically ruins.”
 Another Bonesman says that to call the island “rustic” would be to glorify it.
 “It’s a dump, but it’s beautiful.

 Below: Top 5 Skull and Bones Facts from WatchMojo.com’s YouTube Page, featuring Deer Island.